Global Header

 3. Sponsored top level domains (sTLDs)

 Sponsored TLDs are managed by designated organizations.
-They come with registration restrictions and are used by verified groups.
+They come with registration restrictions and are used by verified groups such as government agencies, educational institutions and political parties.

 Examples: .gov, .edu, .mil, .museum